Jacky-Mo/UnitTest.TestBuilder.Core/README.md

   }
 ```

 4. You can also optionally use dependency injection for the creation of the properties.
 You can define a custom DI container using your favorite DI library that implements the IContainer interface.
+This is
+useful if you already using a dependency injection and want to reuse some of the dependency setup.

-5. You can optionally override the creation of the ***TestObject*** by overriding the *CreateObject* method.
+5. You can optionally override the creation of the ***TestObject*** by overriding the __*CreateObject*__ method.

 #### How to extend
-Please refer to the source code in the two specific implementation repositories on how to create another favor implementation of your favarite mocking framework.
+Please refer to the source code in the two specific implementation repositories on how to create another implementation of your favarite test mocking framework.

 <br>
 <br>
-Last Updated: 12/04/2019
+Last Updated: Jan-12-2020